Ryushe/mangamaker/notes.md

 # Known cooked logic
 * mangamaker:
     * move files will say good move even if not at the end in (move_files)
+- when then end name is chapter.5 it doesnt work (eg: 175.5)

 # remember
 - search loop doesnt exit properly anymore
 - moved extract_numbrs to utils
+- change cover by get_covers.py getindexes()

 # Todo
+- at this location `Search failed.
+Retry (y/n/s(kip))` make have a timeout
+- covers not always being set correctly (maybe an index error?)
 - upon initial run make create archives folder and then exit
 - make output cuter and have a file dedicated to ascii art
 - make --use azips (this will auto download, if not has an option box to download the item)